EuBIC/ReproducibleMSGuidelines/guidelines.md

 We consider public data deposition as a vital requirement for any published study.
 Therefore:

-Name: Raw data is deposited in a public repository.
+Name: Raw data is deposited in a public repository
 Category: Bronze
 Description:
 Fields: all

-Name: Experimental design is deposited in a public repository.
+Name: Experimental design is deposited in a public repository
 Category: Bronze
 Description:  An accompanying file is made available which describes the experimental design in terms of sample id per raw file / isobaric channel, and fraction identifier, as well as any additional factors relevant to the experiment.
 This file should be deposited alongside the data in the public repository or must alternatively be submitted as a supplementary file with the manuscript.This file should indicate factors potentially relevant to batch effects (f.e. machine id, lab id, run date and time).
-If supported, this information should be made available using the repository’s standard method.
+If supported, this information should be made available using the repository’s standard method
 Fields: all

 The identifier of the data submission is mentioned in the manuscript.